-by Rachel Sears, Partner
+by Rachel Sears, Associate

-One in three seniors dies with Alzheimer’s or dementia, so chances are you, your spouse, or a parent, will develop Alzheimer’s disease or another dementia as you grow older.
+One in three seniors dies with Alzheimer’s or dementia, so chances are you, your spouse, or a parent will develop Alzheimer’s disease or another dementia as you grow older.
 It’s tough to think about, but you don’t want to miss a window of opportunity to deal with certain issues that are best managed while someone is still legally competent to do so.

-The best way to plan for your own end of life wishes is by having two important documents in place: An advance healthcare directive and a durable power of attorney.
+The best way to plan for your own end of life wishes is by having two important documents in place: an advance healthcare directive and a durable power of attorney.

 - An advance healthcare directive documents your end of life wishes and empowers one or more people to make healthcare decisions on your behalf while you are alive.